 I am still exploring Vanguard’s Advisor Service.
-For 30 basis points Vanguard will manage your investments for you.
-I suspect, however, I’ll end up moving a significant portion of my assets to Betterment and WealthFront.
-I plan to use Betterment for my retirement accounts because it has the lowest fees (15 basis points for accounts over $100,000) and use WealthFront for my taxable accounts because of its excellent TLH tools.
+For 30 basis points, Vanguard will manage your investments for you.
+I suspect, however, that I’ll end up moving a significant portion of my assets to Betterment. and WealthFront.
+I plan to use Betterment for my retirement accounts because it has the lowest fees (15 basis points for accounts over $100,000) and use Wealthfront for my taxable accounts because of its excellent TLH tools.

 DoughRoller receives cash compensation from Wealthfront Advisers LLC (“Wealthfront Advisers”) for each new client that applies for a Wealthfront Automated Investing Account through our links.
 This creates an incentive that results in a material conflict of interest.
 DoughRoller is not a Wealthfront Advisers client, and this is a paid endorsement.
 More information is available via our links to Wealthfront Advisers.